- Marvel at Split's 3,500-year-old stone sphinxes brought back from Egypt

 Day 7: Explore Ston, Transfer to Dubrovnik

-Take the better part of the day to explore Ston, its surroundings, and of course its impressive fortified walls—the longest on the continent (originally built to keep predators away from the town's saltpans) and discover the importance this area held in the 14th century.
+Take the better part of the day to explore Ston, its surroundings, and of course, its impressive fortified walls—the longest on the continent (originally built to keep predators away from the town's saltpans) and discover the importance this area held in the 14th century.
 Enjoy beautiful views over the Adriatic and Ston and its glittering saltpans—one of the oldest and still active in the Mediterranean—from a parapet walkway.

-Rent a kayak and paddle amid oyster and mussel farms in Ston's bay, taking in the striking views of the walls from the sea.
-Alternatively, if you're looking for more of a beach day, find your way to Prapratno, just over a mile away for access to the peninsula's largest sandy beach.
+Rent a kayak and paddle amid oyster and mussel farms in Ston's Bay, taking in the striking views of the walls from the sea.
+Alternatively, if you're looking for more of a beach day, find your way to Prapratno, just over a mile away, for access to the peninsula's largest sandy beach.

 When it's time, make your way to your accommodation in the historic coastal fortress city of Dubrovnik.
-The remainder of the day will be at your leisure, allowing time for you to wander and explore this magical city.
+The remainder of the day will be at your leisure, allowing time for you to wander and explore the city.
 Depending on when you arrive, you may have time to hop aboard a cable car and ride to the top of Srđ Mountain for stunning vistas of Dubrovnik and the nearby Elafiti Islands.

 Driving time (Ston to Dubrovnik): 1 hour